-As the story of the “first family” of Israel reaches it’s climax, Yosef’s trap is baited and set.
+As the story of the “first family” of Israel reaches it’s climax, Yoseph’s trap is baited and set.
 Last week’s parasha ended on the note of a perfect cliff-hanger.
 We all know the outcome, but those in the trap do not.

-One of the brilliant characteristics of the literary style of B’reishit is that the names and titles of characters matches the mood of those to whom they are relating.
+One of the brilliant characteristics of the literary style of B’reishit is that the names and titles of its characters matches the mood of those to whom they relate.
 The phrase “Yoseph’s brothers” occurs throughout this and the previous parshiot, since for the most part Yoseph’s point of view predominates.
 Quite often, the phrase is used ironically, as the brothers fail to act in any semblance of a brotherly fashion toward Yoseph.

 But we’re getting ahead of our story.
 What brings about this first nominal hint of history in the making?
 To answer that, we need to go back two parshiot, to the incident of Tamar and Yehuda.

 The buck stops here